Indians in Israel remember 26/11 Mumbai terror attack, demand action against masterminds | Law-Order

 Degel Menashe, an organisation representing the Bnei Menashe Jewish community that has connections with India's north-eastern states of Manipur and Mizoram, condemned the attacks calling it a ''cowardly'' act on unarmed innocent people.

-Members of the organisation organised protests also in Churachandpur holding placards reading, ''no to terrorism'', ''we stand by all the victims of 26/11 attacks'' etc.
+Members of the organisation staged protests also in Churachandpur holding placards reading, ''no to terrorism'', ''we stand by all the victims of 26/11 attacks'' etc.

-Several groups of Indians living and working in Israel have planned events to pay respects to the victims of the 26/11 Mumbai attacks on Friday.
+Several groups of Indians living and working in Israel have planned events to pay respects to the victims of the 26/11 Mumbai attack on Friday.

 ''We will pay our respects to 26/11 Mumbai terrorist attack victims tomorrow.
 We are Indian caregivers preparing to hold a gathering on the 13th anniversary of the Mumbai attacks lighting candles.
 We condemn Pakistan sponsored terrorism.
 Peaceful countries should come together to boycott diplomatically and financially those countries that support terrorism'', said Ravi Soma, President of Israel Telengana Association.